Courtesy of Sazenka

 Article continues below advertisement

-This article originally appeared online in December 2017; it has been updated to include current information.
+This article originally appeared online in December 2017; it was updated on December 2, 2019, to include current information.